-- 500g of maize meal or fine white polenta flour - 1.25 litres water - 1.
-Bring one litre of water to boil in a heavy-bottomed saucepan.
-Mix the meal or flour with 250ml of cold water into a smooth paste. - 2.
-Add the paste to boiling water, stirring constantly, making sure that lumps don't form. - 3.
-When the mixture reaches the consistency of thick porridge, turn off the heat, cover and leave to stand for five minutes before serving.
+- 500g of maize meal or fine white polenta flour - 1.25 litres water - Bring one litre of water to boil in a heavy-bottomed saucepan. - Add the paste to boiling water, stirring constantly, making sure that lumps don't form. - When the mixture reaches the consistency of thick porridge, turn off the heat, cover and leave to stand for five minutes before serving.